 Orton-Gillingham Based Programs

 Today, more than 40,000 educators in schools around the country are using the Sonday System to get students caught up to their peers.
 In many of our sites, educators who have little background knowledge in reading have been able to improve student scores.

 40 Years of Fieldwork in Orton-Gillingham

 Her years of fieldwork informed how she designed the Sonday System.
 She knew what worked.
 She used all that experience to design a program that is easy to use for anyone willing to tutor a student.
-After six decades of work, she still trains and answers educator questions today.
+After six decades of work, she still trains educators and answers their questions today.

 A Bit of History